LarvixON-ZPI/larvixon-documentation/src/content/docs/project/technologies.md

 ---

-## Cloud hosting — Microsoft Azure
+## Cloud hosting — xxx

-### Azure

-Microsoft cloud platform for hosting applications and services.
+xxx cloud platform for hosting applications and services.

 ### Services used